cvmfs/doc-cvmfs/cpt-building-for-cvmfs.rst

         /cvmfs/unpacked.cern.ch

-At this point the directory `/cvmfs/unpacked.cern.ch` is mounted as writable directory by overlay and it contains the content of the `unpacked.cern.ch` repository.
+At this point, the directory `/cvmfs/unpacked.cern.ch` is mounted as a writable directory by overlay and it contains the content of the `unpacked.cern.ch` repository.

-As before, the modification done to the overlay directory are stored in the upper directory.
+As before, the modifications done to the overlay directory are stored in the upper directory.